dbandrews/seismophobia/doc/seismophobia_report.md

 preparatory measures, such as owning a preparedness kit (Dooley et al.
 1992).

-We aim to predict groups in the population that are afraid of earthquakes and thus are target demographics for advertising.
-If a machine learning algorithm can identify these groups it enables companies to build a marketing strategy based on this information.
+We aim to predict whether a US resident is afraid of earthquakes and to identify which demographic features contribute to the prediction.
+This information could be used to identify target demographics for advertising.
+This would enable earthquake-related companies to build a marketing strategy based on this information to reach potential customers and increase revenue.

 ## Methods